-Another way is by making sure your website includes a clear and comprehensive online help section, with human customer service reps easily available.
+Another way is by making sure your website includes a clear and comprehensive customer support section, with human customer service reps easily available.

-Gross revenue retention rate vs net revenue retention rate
+The difference between gross revenue retention rate vs. net revenue retention rate

 These are two extremely important metrics that shine a bright light, not only on the health of your SaaS business but also on its potential for growth.